Art, Galleries & Museums

 Extended trading hours over the Christmas holiday period.
 Closed Christmas Day.

-Tours can be arranged for large or small groups.
-Please email the museum on (02) 6494 2094 or visit the booking page to enquire.
+Tours can be arranged for groups of 10 or more.
+Please call the museum on (02) 6494 2094 or visit the booking page to enquire.

 Bega Valley Regional Gallery